RalphBayer/ConWiki/README.md

 3. Daniel Reynold/CamelCaseCo (phonemic transcription and comment correction)

 ## TO-DO
-1. Add more markup commands to the lexer class in article_manager.py
+1. Add a nav table to each article with links to every heading.
-2. Get view and edit button working
+2. Add common worldbuilding and conlanging tools to ConWiki side nav bar.
-4. Add markup styling guide to this repo's wiki
+3. Add commonly opened articles to ConWiki side nav bar.